Open Data Hub logo

 Adding a custom model-serving runtime for the single-model serving platform

-A model-serving runtime adds support for a specified set of model frameworks (that is, formats).
-You have the option of using the pre-installed runtimes included with Open Data Hub or adding your own, custom runtimes.
-This is useful in instances where the pre-installed runtimes don’t meet your needs.
-For example, you might find that the TGIS runtime does not support a particular model format that is supported by Hugging Face Text Generation Inference (TGI).
-In this case, you can create a custom runtime to add support for the model.
+A model-serving runtime adds support for a specified set of model frameworks and the model formats supported by those frameworks.
+You can use the pre-installed runtimes that are included with Open Data Hub.
+You can also add your own custom runtimes if the default runtimes do not meet your needs.
+For example, if the TGIS runtime does not support a model format that is supported by Hugging Face Text Generation Inference (TGI), you can create a custom runtime to add support for the model.

 As an administrator, you can use the Open Data Hub interface to add and enable a custom model-serving runtime.
 You can then choose the custom runtime when you deploy a model on the single-model serving platform.